Recognition of same-sex unions in Venezuela: Civil unions

-In June 2016, the Democratic Unity Roundtable announced that it would work on a civil union bill granting same-sex couples many of the rights and benefits granted to opposite-sex spouses.
+In June 2016, the Democratic Unity Roundtable announced that it would work on a civil union bill granting same-sex couples many of the rights and benefits of marriage.
 The draft stalled and did not receive a reading in the National Assembly.

 Same-sex marriage

-On 31 January 2014, during a debate on a civil code reform bill, the Asociación Civil Venezuela Igualitaria (ACVI) submitted a measure to legalize same-sex marriage to the National Assembly.
+On 31 January 2014, during a debate on a civil code reform bill, the Asociación Civil Venezuela Igualitaria (ACVI; "Civil Association Equality Venezuela") submitted a measure to legalize same-sex marriage to the National Assembly.
 The proposal was accompanied with 21,000 signatures and supported by the state governments of Barinas, Falcón, Mérida, Monagas, Táchira, Yaracuy and Zulia.
 The measure sought to modify article 44 of the Civil Code to legalize same-sex marriages in Venezuela.
-Elvis Amoroso, president of the Internal Policy Commission, said that any discussion on the bill was unlikely to occur in 2014.
+Elvis Amoroso, the president of the Internal Policy Commission, said that any discussion on the bill was unlikely to occur in 2014.
 The proposal was opposed by religious groups, including the Episcopal Conference of Venezuela, which said that "God created marriage as between a man and a woman", while also stating that churches "should defend and promote the dignity of every human being".
 Spokespeople for the ACVI responded that Venezuela is a secular state and that the measure would not compel religious denominations to perform same-sex marriages.
 As with the civil union bills, the legislation stalled and was not voted on by the Assembly.

 In November 2017, President Nicolás Maduro said that "I think everyone should be able to get married, even if they're homosexual", saying that the Constituent Assembly would agree to discuss the legalization of same-sex marriage.
-In September 2018, Hermann Escarrá, a member of the Constituent Assembly, said that there were active discussions to include provisions recognizing same-sex marriage in a new constitution being drafted, and suggested that the move had majority support in the Assembly.
+In September 2018, Hermann Escarrá, a member of the Constituent Assembly, said there were active discussions to include provisions recognizing same-sex marriage in a new constitution being drafted, and suggested that the move had majority support in the Assembly.
 Discussions on a new constitution were expected to begin at the end of 2018 or early 2019, though this was postponed due to the presidential crisis.

-On 24 February 2022, Vanessa Robertazzo, deputy of the opposition Cambiemos Movimiento Ciudadano party, introduced a same-sex marriage bill to the National Assembly.
+On 24 February 2022, Vanessa Robertazzo, a deputy of the opposition Cambiemos Movimiento Ciudadano party, introduced a same-sex marriage bill to the National Assembly.